-Cape Breton is fabled as a magical travel destination.
-For its beauty, its unique Celtic music and culture, and the genuinely warm smiles on the faces of those who greet you.
-Sydney puts some of the Islands greatest sights and attractions at your fingertips.
+Cape Breton is a magical travel destination known for its beauty, its unique Celtic music and culture and the genuinely warm smiles on the faces of those who greet you.
+Sydney puts some of the Island’s greatest sights and attractions at your fingertips.

 This is the largest historical reconstruction in North America and is fully animated so one is completely and magically captivated by life in 1744.
 Relive the past in a way that gives you the opportunity to live, feel, and play a part in this mesmerizing history that has shaped the destiny of this continent.